netlify/gocommerce/README.md

 `WEBHOOKS_SECRET` - `string`

 A secret used to sign a JWT included in the `X-Commerce-Signature` header.
-This can be used to verify the webhook can from GoCommerce.
+This can be used to verify the webhook came from GoCommerce.

 ### JSON Web Tokens (JWT)